Winged Warrior

 In a way, I’ve experienced the American dream that every Haitian kid, in some form, has longed for.
 I’ve always wanted to document my culture and my people, but felt that, because I left at such a young age, I didn’t really know what my culture was anymore.
 Ironically, I started working on a project about my people, and the first person I photographed was my cousin, with whom I grew up.

-Karl-Hens Pompilus is a Brooklyn-based professional photographer.
-He’s 26 years old, originally born in Haiti and moved to the U.S with the hopes of pursuing the idealistic “American Dream.”
-After realizing that it wasn’t there for him in the traditional sense, He picked up a camera and started creating his own dreams — metaphorical worlds that transcended the physical.
-What’s more, he was able to find success by pursuing his passion for photography — something that surprised and encouraged him.
-They hope to continue cultivating this dream through his art.
-He has worked for many brands such as On, Versace, Marc Jacobs, and I-D magazine.
+Karl-Hens Pompilus (b.
+1996, Port-au-Prince, Haiti; lives in Montréal, Québec) was born in Haiti and moved to the United States pursuing the idealistic “American Dream.”
+After realizing it wasn’t available to him in the traditional sense, he picked up a camera and began creating his own dreams—metaphorical worlds that transcend the physical.
+Through photography, he discovered success and fulfillment, and he continues to cultivate this vision through his art.
+Pompilus has worked with brands including On, Versace, Marc Jacobs, and i -D magazine.